-» Prevent swelling.
+Prevent swelling.
 Blood collects in the feet and they begin swelling within one hour of taking a seat.
 Wear roomy slip-ons, which also smooth security screenings.
-If you’re at risk for deep vein thrombosis (opposite), ask your doctor about prescription over-the-calf compression socks or sport a pair like 2XU’s Compression Socks for Recovery ($50; 2xu.com), which increase circulation and may reduce muscle fatigue and blood clot risk.
+If you’re at risk for deep vein thrombosis get a pair of over-the-calf compression socks, which increase circulation and may reduce muscle fatigue and blood clot risk.

 Spine Twist: First, spend 30 seconds deepening your breathing and concentrating on filling both lungs evenly.
 Then inhale deeply while lengthening your spine, stretching the crown of your head toward the ceiling, and keeping your eyes forward.
 Twist your torso to the right, maintain your head’s alignment with your spine, and turn your gaze over your right shoulder.
 Grab an armrest and pull gently to deepen the stretch and hold for five full breaths.
 Return to center, and repeat the stretch on your left side.